cc5212/2019-reddit-comments/README.md

 # 2019-reddit-comments
-General Analysis of reddit comment on April 2012 and influence of worlwide events, with Apache Spark.
+General analysis over reddit comments from April 2012, and the influence of worlwide events on them, with Apache Spark.
 (Gustavo Álvarez, Bastián Matamala, Tomás Leyton.
 Group 14)

 # Overview

-The mail goal of the project is perform a exploratory data analysis on reddit coments , our main goal is answer the following questions:
+The main goal of the project is to perform a exploratory data analysis over reddit coments, trying to answer the following questions:

-1. Number of comments each day of the month
+1. Number of comments per each day of the month
-* Over all web-page and on specific reddit topic
+* Over all web-page and on specific subreddits
-2. Number of comments at each hour of the day
+2. Number of comments per hour
-* Over all web-page and on specific reddit topic
+* Over all web-page and on specific subreddits
-3. Influence of worldwide events on reddit  users behaviour (all web and topic-specific) like Game of thrones episode release
+3. The influence of worldwide events on reddit's  users behaviour, and by "worldwide events" we mean the release of the second season of Game of Thrones (we also tried with Avengers, but the movie release was on May).

 # Data

-Due to the high quantity of record we worked with only a month of data, the month we choose is April of 2012 because on this month the first movie of avengers was release and also the second season of Game of Thrones, both worldwide events enough relevant to burst the web with user's opinions
+Due to the high quantity of comments in Reddit, we worked with only one month of data, Choosing April 2012 because on this month the second season of Game of Thrones was released (every Sunday on HBO), and this was a huge event specially for the Reddit community with a more "geek" profile.

-The file we used can be find in the following link https://files.pushshift.io/reddit/comments/, and the comments are stored as a JSON Object.
+The dataset we used can be found on the following link https://files.pushshift.io/reddit/comments/, where the comments are stored as a JSON Object.
 With the original BZIP2 compression its size is 1,786,140,247 bytes and once descompressed 10,994,516,204 bytes.

-The data contains 19044534 JSON Objects, each object have the following structure as show on Image 1
+The data contains, according to the uploader, 19044534 JSON Objects, each object have the following structure as show on Image 1

 **Image 1**: